mihkeleidast/vanilla-extract-component-library-example/README.md

-# CSS Modules Component Library Example
+# Vanilla Extract Component Library Example

+> This is a modified version of Luke Channings' component library example that uses CSS Modules: https://github.com/LukeChannings/component-library-example

 Building a component library is hard, and a big part of that comes from the tooling needed to make it work.